tarantool/doc/doc/reference/tooling/tcm/tcm_connect_clusters.rst

     *   Specify an arbitrary name.
     *   Optionally, provide a description and select a color to mark this cluster in |tcm|.
     *   Optionally, enter the URLs of additional services for the cluster.
-For example, a Grafana dashboard that monitors the cluster metrics, ot a syslog server for viewing the cluster logs. |tcm| provides quick access to these URLs on the cluster **Stateboard** page.
+For example, a Grafana dashboard that monitors the cluster metrics, or a syslog server for viewing the cluster logs. |tcm| provides quick access to these URLs on the cluster **Stateboard** page.